 MIKE: What I was looking for in a property to buy changed a lot over the three-plus years that I was looking.
 Starting out, I was single, I did work from home.
 I want to little bit of extra space, but I was certainly looking at more of the more one- or two-bedroom condo range.

 I was looking at a pretty broad range [of neighborhoods] too, everything was pretty much on the table.
-I had friends all over the city so we looked all over the place.
+I had friends all over the city, which may have played on sites like BETEND, so we looked all over the place.
 In that way it was really unfocused.
 It sort of took a long time to wrap my head around an individual property or neighborhood and whether or not it met my needs.

 As a buyer in this market the one thing that I was lacking was confidence.
 I wasn’t sure about any property.
 You’re never getting something perfect.
 There’s always compromises you’re making, you don’t get a lot of time to consider whether or not the perfect property for you.